hruffieux/bayesian_variable_selection_book_chapter/README.md

 ## Data

 The genotyping data are protected.
 We are therefore using a synthetic dataset emulating the real data.
 The expression and replicated genotyping data are in data/replicated_data.RData.
+The ready-to-use data with simulated genetic associations are in data/prepared_data.RData.

-**IMPORTANT NOTE:** this is a large file which is stored using Git Large File Storage.
-To clone this file along wi\
-th the repository, please install Git LFS, e.g., using Homebrew:
+**Important note:** these are large files which are stored using Git Large File Storage.
+To clone these files along with the repository, please install Git LFS, e.g., using Homebrew:

 ``` bash
 brew install git-lfs